tedtoal/Button_TT/README.md

 ## Storing settings in non-volatile memory

-Another often-desired feature of a system is to store system settings in some form of non-volatile memory, so they aren't reset system power is lost.
+Another often-desired feature of a system is to store settings in some form of non-volatile memory, so they aren't reset when system power is lost.
 Again, although support for that feature is not specifically part of the *Button_TT* library, it can easily be implemented within the framework already presented above.

-The Arduino microprocessor being used has EEPROM memory, which is non-volatile memory that stores the program.
+The Arduino microprocessor, whatever its type, has EEPROM memory, which is non-volatile memory that stores the program.
 In at least some microprocessor architectures, this memory is available for use by the running program, in addition to its basic use for storing the program itself.
 This is true in the SAMD architecture, and the *FlashStorage_SAMD* library provides this support.
 Here (and in the *Buttons.ino* example program), that library is used to store program settings in EEPROM.
 If you use a microprocessor with a different architecture, you will need to investigate whether a similar library is available for it, and make the necessary changes to this example.

 The *FlashStorage_SAMD* library requires that two constants be defined, *EEPROM_EMULATION_SIZE* and *FLASH_DEBUG*, before including the library's main header file: